rajyavardhanbithale/agrihelp-0/README.md

 To run the AGRIHELP website on your local machine, you need to follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running pip install -r requirements.txt.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Run the Flask app by executing the command python app.py.
+3. Run the Flask app by executing the command `python app.py` make sure that python3 is installed on your machine.
 4. Open your web browser and navigate to http://YOUR-IP-ADDRESS:8080 or http://localhost:8080 access the website.

 ## Usage